 “Millennials and Generation Z affluent consumers enjoy an increasingly abundant and readily-available offering when shopping for luxury goods,” explains Simon Beauloye, co-founder and CTO of mOOnshot digital.
 “While digital-first brands tend to be at the forefront of data collection and insights analytics, traditional luxury brands have a unique competitive advantage thanks to the sheer size of their offline retail presence.
 Brands who are capable of combining their online customer data with offline insights will gain market shares.“

-By analysing the data currently available to them, luxury brands can rapidly gain critical insights to improve and personalise their customer experience online.
-For example, marketing professionals can tailor their outreach based on prediction models of when a specific customer is most likely to make their next purchase, or how much this customer is willing to spend per item.
+By analyzing the data currently available to them, luxury brands can rapidly gain critical insights to improve and personalize their customer experience online.
+For example, marketing professionals can tailor their outreach based on prediction models of when a specific customer is most likely to make their next purchase or how much this customer is willing to spend per item.

 Luxury sales growth was largely driven by new store openings in the last decade.
 High-end brands had to expand their physical presence, particularly in China and other emerging markets.
 This isn’t the case anymore.
 Millennials and Generation Z affluent consumers are now making up over 30 percent of all luxury spending.
 More importantly, these younger generations drove 85 percent of the global luxury growth in 2017.

 Luxury consumers are evolving, and together with them, buying habits and expectations are changing too.
 Brands need to evolve along with their customers if they are to stay relevant.
 Luxury brands have to focus their efforts on their online presence the same way they do for their physical presence.
-As data-driven personalisation helps luxury brands leverage past customer data to derive meaningful insights, luxury brands can use these insights to provide individualised services and customised products to their best customers.
+As data-driven personalization helps luxury brands leverage past customer data to derive meaningful insights, luxury brands can use these insights to provide individualized services and customized products to their best customers.

 Big data luxury case study: How Burberry omnichannel retail uses digital analytics